U.S. East Coast battens down ahead of Hurricane Sandy

 In New York City, officials were considering closing down bus and subway lines next week, a step taken only once before - when Hurricane Irene slammed the city in 2011.

-New York, North Carolina, Virginia and Maryland declared states of emergency to free up resources.
-The District of Columbia also declared a state of emergency as the U.S. capital prepared for a possible hit.

-Virginia Governor Bob McDonnell urged residents in coastal areas to prepare to evacuate before the storm hits and advised others in the state to stock up on provisions needed to get through any disaster.
+Virginia Governor Bob McDonnell, in a precautionary move, declared a state of emergency to free up resources.
+He urged residents in coastal areas to prepare to evacuate before the storm hits and telling others to stock up on provisions needed to get through any disaster.

 "I encourage all Virginians to gather batteries, blankets, water, canned goods and other necessities prior to the anticipated onset of storm conditions," McDonnell said in a statement.
 "We could see severe weather lasting for 48 hours or more in the state."

-The storm's likely impact on Virginia prompted Republican presidential candidate Mitt Romney's campaign to cancel his Sunday night rally in Virginia Beach.
+The storm's likely knock on Virginia prompted Republican presidential candidate Mitt Romney's campaign to cancel his Sunday night rally in Virginia Beach.

-In Pennsylvania, officials warned about the dangers of driving during the storm, especially over roads and bridges already under water.

-"Just a few inches of moving water can sweep away the average car," warned the Pennsylvania Emergency Management Agency in a statement.
-"Turn around, don't drown."

-Gusts from the storm's 550-mile (890-km) wind field were being felt in southern Florida on Friday as the slow-moving hurricane that killed at least 41 people in the Caribbean roared toward the United States.
+Gusts from the storm's 550 - mile (890 - km) wind field were being felt in southern Florida on Friday as the slow-moving h urricane that killed at least 31 people in the Caribbean ro ared tow ard the United States.

-Forecasters dubbed it "Frankenstorm" because three merging weather systems were expected to meld into a single "hybrid" super storm.
+Forecasters dubbed it "Frankenstorm" because three merging weather systems were expected to be bolted together int o a single "hybrid" super storm headed for landfall close to Halloween, the holiday heralded by ghosts, goblins and monsters.

 Utilities from neighboring inland states readied staging areas so that crews could answer calls for help as they come in from stricken towns and cities along the East Coast.